Book This Trip

 Renjo La Pass (5360m)

-The Renjola Pass trek is a long day of walking, with no tea houses between Lunden and Gokyo Lake.
+The Renjola Pass trek is a long day of walking, with no teahouses between Lunden and Gokyo Lake.
 Carry lunch and snacks.
 The hike to Lunden takes about 4 to 4.5 hours, offering an open viewpoint with views of snowy peaks and Gokyo Lake.
 Mt.
 Everest is prominently visible here.
 After another 2 to 2.5 hours of descent and gradual slopes, you reach a spectacular viewpoint.
 The trail is well-maintained but has steep sections.
 Passing through the pass, you'll easily reach Gokyo Valley.

 About Gokyo Lakes

-Gokyo Ri Viewpoint (5360m/17585ft.)
+Gokyo Ri Viewpoint (5360 m)

 Gokyo Valley